Ivan-Klabucar/biosoup/README.md

 # Biosoup

+A modification of the Biosoup library which implements the Phred quality score distribution-based compression algorithm which encodes each score with only 2 bits.

 [![Build status for gcc/clang](https://travis-ci.com/rvaser/biosoup.svg?branch=master)](https://travis-ci.com/rvaser/biosoup)

 Biosoup is a c++ collection of header only data structures used for storage and logging in bioinformatics tools.